pebblefoot31/academic_chronicles/README.md

 lab7 : In this lab, I developed code that would find a templated binary search tree’s upper and lower bounds, update pointers when a new value is inserted, and even output the details of the tree.
 Full details of the assignment can be found by downloading lab7.html

 lab8 : In this lab, I developed a program that recursively calculates the Goldbach partition of any  given number.
 Full details of the assignment can be found by downloading lab8.html

-UTK/ENGL_258 : Honors Introduction to Fiction
-Contains the work done during the course.

 **UTK/COSC_230 : Computer Organization**
 A course focused on attributes of the ARMv8 instruction set architecture.
 Contains a few of the homework assignments I completed with a partner.